Aashish69-96/BookMyMovie/README.md

 ## Description

-**BookMyMovies** is a project to book movies seat in your nearby hall
+**BookMyMovie** is a project to book movies seat in your nearby hall

 ## Getting Started